USD To Japanese Yen

-The Japanese Yen from a very long-term perspective is in a bubble territory.
+The Japanese Yen from a very long-term perspective is in bubble territory.
 It’s not a question of if but when this bubble will pop.
 Thus our advice is to continue accumulating positions in YCS and do not look at them on a weekly basis.
-Just put it in a draw and look at it maybe once every month.
+Just put it in a drawer and look at it maybe once every month.
 When this market collapses, it is going to fall very strongly.
 Market Update Sept 3, 2011

-Well the Yen fulfilled expectations and started to break down.
+Well, the Yen fulfilled expectations and started to break down.
 The long term outlook still calls for a significant move lower from current prices.
-One day individuals will be stunned at how much the Yen shed, but for now they will assume all is still well.
+One day individuals will be stunned at how much the Yen shed, but for now, they will assume all is still well.

 Braden Janowski has never planted seeds or brought in a harvest.
 He doesn’t even own overalls.Yet when 430 acres of Michigan cornfields was auctioned last summer, it was Janowski, a brash, 33-year-old software executive, who made the winning bid.
 It was so high — $4 million, 25 percent above the next-highest — that some farmers stood, shook their heads and walked out.
 And Janowski figures he got the land cheap.

 “Corn back then was around $4,” he says from his office in Tulsa, Okla., stealing a glance at prices per bushel on his computer.
 Corn rose to almost $8 in June and trades now at about $7.
 A new breed of gentleman farmer is shaking up the American heartland.
-Rich investors with no ties to farming, no dirt under their nails, are confident enough to wager big on a patch of earth — betting that it’s a smart investment because food will only get more expensive around the world.
+Rich investors with no ties to farming, no dirt under their nails, are confident enough to wager big on a patch of the earth — betting that it’s a smart investment because food will only get more expensive around the world.
 They’re buying wheat fields in Kansas, rows of Iowa corn and acres of soybeans in Indiana.
 And though farmers still fill most of the seats at auctions, the newcomers are growing in number and variety — a Seattle computer executive, a Kansas City lawyer, a publishing executive from Chicago, a Boston money manager.
 The value of Iowa farmland has almost doubled in six years.
 In Nebraska and Kansas, it’s up more than 50 percent.
 Prices have risen so fast that regulators have begun sounding alarms, and farmers are beginning to voice concerns.

 “I never thought prices would get this high,” says Robert Huber, 73, who just sold his 500-acre corn and soybean farm in Carmel, Ind., for $3.8 million, or $7,600 an acre, triple what he paid for it a decade ago.
 “At the price we got, it’s going to take a long time for him to pay it off — and that’s if crop prices stay high.”
 Buyers say soaring farm values simply reflect fundamentals.
-Crop prices have risen because demand for food is growing around the world while the supply of arable land is shrinking.
+Crop prices have risen because the demand for food is growing around the world while the supply of arable land is shrinking.
 Full Story=

 It’s almost 3 years since we first stated that the only high-quality investment to make in the real estate arena was to buy good farmland.
-Since then we repeatedly made this point. in some cases farmland is up over 300% since we made this statement.
+Since then we repeatedly made this point. in some cases, farmland is up over 300% since we made this statement.
 Now look at how everyone is running into it, when we started to talk about it no one paid attention, everyone thought it was a joke because the real estate sector was in the toilet.
 Congratulations to those of you that followed our advice.
 Enjoy the profits, there is more to come. we are now at the beginning of the feeding frenzy stage; this should be followed with a hard correction and then one more explosive spike upwards before the market falls apart.

-Our goal at TI is to focus on long term trends and in 90% of the instances we have managed to catch these trends.
+Our goal at TI is to focus on long term trends and in 90% of the instances, we have managed to catch these trends.

-In 2000= we stated that the best thing to do was to get into bonds; by the end of 2002 we made over 40% by just sitting in cash and putting this money into bonds, In the mean time the markets crumbled.
+In 2000= we stated that the best thing to do was to get into bonds; by the end of 2002 we made over 40% by just sitting in cash and putting this money into bonds, In the meantime, the markets crumbled.